HerbEra Inhaleix Tincture

-HerbEra Inhaleix Tincture 59 ml is a high quality liquid dietary supplement developed to support normal airways function and promote comfort and well -being.
-The product combines seven carefully selected herbs - Elecampane, whorehound, marshmallow root, pleurisyrot, ginger, licorice and cordyceps - which have traditionally been used to support the airways, light mucus and contribute to normal immune function.
-This non-alcoholic tincture uses vegetable glycerin and distilled water as a carrier medium, and is produced with patented hyper raw extraction and cold processing to preserve as many bioactive compounds as possible.
+HerbEra Inhaleix Tincture 59 ml is a high-quality liquid dietary supplement designed to support normal respiratory function and promote comfort and well-being.
+The product combines seven carefully selected herbs - elecampane, horehound, marshmallow root, pleurisy root, ginger, licorice and cordyceps - which have traditionally been used to support the respiratory tract, facilitate mucus release and contribute to normal immune function.
+This alcohol-free tincture uses vegetable glycerin and distilled water as a carrier medium, and is produced with patented hyper raw extraction and cold processing to preserve as many bioactive compounds as possible.

 HerbEra Inhaleix Tincture 59 ml is vegan, free of artificial additives and GMOs, and suitable for adults who want a natural supplement in a busy everyday life.